myyc/vyy/README.md

 This is also why you can use this sort of thing on relatively critical devices – I literally developed all of this on the only device I had access too, for work included.
 It doesn't boot?
 Roll back and forget.

+The deployed system keeps your `/etc` and, slightly less intuitively, your kernel parameters, even though they're nowhere besides `/proc`.
+If you want to edit them the process is a bit of a leap of faith since there is no `rpm-ostree`.
+Assuming you're in your *latest* build (i.e. not something that will be overwritten on reboot), you need to edit your current build's entry in `/boot/loader/entries`, reboot, and then whichever update will use the new parameters as a base.

 No package manager?
 -------------------